 Condensation is a common problem amongst caravans and can be caused by a combination of day to day tasks such as cooking or taking a shower.
 This constant condensation can then develop into mould and damp over time, but a dehumidifier can reduce the effects of this by removing the excess moisture.

-If you regularly use an air conditioner in your caravan, then a dehumidifier will lower your energy costs because it assists your air conditioner enabling it to work more efficiently.
-If your caravan has high humidity, then you A\C unit has to not only cool the air but also remove moisture which not only uses more energy but also can cause it to wear out quickly so it will require more frequent repairs or replacing.
+If you regularly use an caravan air conditioner, then a dehumidifier will lower your energy costs because it assists your air conditioner enabling it to work more efficiently.
+If your caravan has high humidity, then you AC unit has to not only cool the air but also remove moisture which not only uses more energy but also can cause it to wear out quickly so it will require more frequent repairs or replacing.

 Types of Dehumidifier

 Desiccant Dehumidifiers operate by passing air through a rotor which then collects moisture.
 This moisture is then removed from the air allowing for dry air to be redistributed back into the room.
 Water that is collected in the desiccant wheel is removed by adding heat, causing the excess moisture to exit.